sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 </figure>

 ## :espressif-logo:&nbsp;ESP32-WROVER
 The ESP32 processor is there to control (discipline) the 10 MHz TCXO oscillator and the OLED display.
 We have deliberately kept the ESP32 firmware as simple as possible.
 The intention is that you can write your own firmware using the Espressif IDF or Arduino IDE if you need to.
-The ESP32-WROVER-IE antenna is connected to the **ESP32** RP SMA connector on the rear panel but it is unused by the SparkFun firmware.

 <figure markdown>
 [![Espressif ESP32](./assets/img/hookup_guide/ESP32.png){ width="400" }](./assets/img/hookup_guide/ESP32.png "Click to enlarge")
 <figcaption markdown>The Espressif ESP32-WROVER processor.</figcaption>
 </figure>

 Think of the ESP32 as a co-processor, or riding shotgun...
-The mosaic-T `COM1` and `COM4` UARTs are linked to the ESP32, allowing the two to communicate directly without needing an Ethernet link.
+The mosaic-T `COM1`, `COM3` and `COM4` UARTs are linked to the ESP32, allowing the two to communicate directly without needing an Ethernet link.
 In our firmware, the PVTGeodetic and ReceiverTime messages are output on COM1.
 The ESP32 displays some of their content on the I<sup>2</sup>C OLED display, and then uses the content to discipline the TCXO oscillator.
 See [Oscillator](./oscillator.md) for more details.

 ??? code "ESP32 Firmware"
 	We have intentionally kept the ESP32 firmware as simple as possible.
 The intention is that users can easily develop their, own firmware for the GNSSDO using the Espressif ESP IDF or the Arduino IDE if the SparkFun firmware does not meet their needs.